RWTH-EBC/AixCaliBuHA/examples/docs/e3_verbose_sensitivity_analysis_example.md

 sim_api = setup_fmu(examples_dir=examples_dir, example=example, n_cpu=n_cpu)
 ```

-For performing a sensitivity analysis, we must define calibration classes which
+To conduct a sensitivity analysis, we need to define calibration classes that
-contain the objective on which the sensitivity will be calculated.
+encompass the objectives for which sensitivity is to be assessed.
+In this
+context, we'll explore distinct calibration classes corresponding to various
-Here we will study different calibration classes for different states of the models.
+states of the models.
+Initially, we establish a comprehensive calibration class
-First we create one global calibration class over the total time and name it 'global'.
+that spans the entire duration, denoted as `global`.
+Subsequently, we can
-We can then use the simulations of this calibration class also for other ones which
+leverage simulations from this global class for other classes targeting
-look at specific time intervals which are in the total interval of the global class.
+specific time intervals within the overall global range.

-For the states of the models with specific time intervals we will use the
+For the specific states of the models with distinct time intervals, we adopt the
-calibration classes from the second example and customize them for the verbose
+calibration classes from the second example and tailor them for the verbose
-sensitivity analysis, but we could also create custom classes directly here.
+sensitivity analysis.
+Alternatively, custom classes could be created directly
-we don't assign it do a variable (`, _`).
+function (`validation_class`), we opt to ignore it by using the variable
+assignment `_` and omit any associated text output of the second example.

 ```python
 calibration_classes, _ = setup_calibration_classes(